 All 2000-2013 direct and GAVI Matching Fund contributions are recorded in US dollars at the actual exchange rates for the day of cash received.
 All 2014-2033 direct and GAVI Matching Fund pledges are expressed in US dollars at 30 April 2014 exchange rates.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

-In 2013, Comic relief pledged an additional £ 5 million (US$ 7.6 million) from the Red Nose Day campaign.
+In 2013, Comic Relief pledged GBP 5 million from their Red Nose Day campaign.

-All of Comic Relief’s contributions are matched by the Bill and Melinda Gates Foundation, bringing the sum to £ 15 million (US$ 23 million)
+All of Comic Relief’s contributions are matched by the Bill and Melinda Gates Foundation, bringing the sum to GBP 21 million (USD 33.6 million).